pfoundation/p.foundation/messages/2023-10-13-conflict_connectivity_donor_call.md

 ## Urgent Call to Action

 We are racing against time; the most pressing challenge is to acquire the necessary equipment and transport it to Lebanon before a conflict commences and potential airport closures occur.
 While we have managed to make the requisite down payments for the satellite dishes, we are urgently seeking $350,000 to finalize implementation and sustain 90 days of service.

+_Founded in 2021 and duly recognized as a 501(c)(3) non-profit organization based in Washington, DC, the P Foundation is anchored in a strong conviction about the transformative power of media and technology.
+We are unwaveringly committed to fostering progress and uplifting the communities we serve.
+Central to our mission is the philosophy that an open internet and unrestricted journalism serve as the lifeblood of progressive societies, weaving together the essential elements of transparency, accountability, and unfettered expression._